bgachara/notes/pl-backend.md

   - *T* - a finite set of terminal symbols.
   - *S* - a special goal or start or distinguished symbol.
   - *P* - a finite set of production rules or simply, productions.

+## Static Analysis

+- This is a way to check your code without running it.
+- How to go about it.
+  - Deciding what you want to check for.
+  - Deciding how exactly to check for it.
+  - Implementation details

+### Misc Notes

+- Use-after-free errors.
+- Data races - unsynchronized access to shared memory(where at least one is a write).
+-